an-ideal-language/new-ideal/README.md

-I# new-ideal
+# new-ideal

 A second implementation of the ideal constraint-based picture description language.

-IThe original code was copied from [freaknet.org/martin/tape/stuff/ditroff/newideal](http://freaknet.org/martin/tape/stuff/ditroff/newideal/) .
+The original code was copied from [freaknet.org/martin/tape/stuff/ditroff/newideal](http://freaknet.org/martin/tape/stuff/ditroff/newideal/) .

 The files downloaded are: